 I’m excited to be offering something cool and different to my piano students during July and August and I know my attendance rates and the motivation of my students will be really strong.
 Piano teachers know that summer piano lessons put students ahead of the game… this plan will put piano lessons on par with any other fun summer activity that attempts to distract Summer-Lovin’ Sam.
 And if Summer-Lovin’ Sam becomes Summer-Lesson-Lovin’ Sam then I’m one step ahead of the game!

 This plan is super simple to put into action… made even more simple by the two TeachPianoToday products I’m using!
-The Curious Case of Muttzart and Ratmaninoff and The Adventures of Fearless Fortissimo are as simple to implement as pressing “print” (check them out using the links above).
-Gotta love it!
+The Curious Case of Muttzart and Ratmaninoff and The Adventures of Fearless Fortissimo are as simple to implement as pressing “print”!